 Yes.
-Only undergraduate students will have the option of selecting P/N grading.
+Only undergraduate students have the option of selecting P/N grading.
 Graduate students should refer to the Graduate School for grading policy questions.
 In combined level courses, as with all courses, instructors should grade the entire class on an ABCDF scale as per usual.

 How will P and N be handled if a student is repeating a course?

 The spirit of the repeat policy is to ensure, unless otherwise allowed, students only receive credit for a course once.
 Course repeats will be processed as normal, applying "credit" or "no credit" as necessary.